New Beauville surfaces and finite simple groups: Introduction

-The question of which finite groups admit an unmixed Beauville structure is deeply related to the question of which finite groups are quotients of certain triangle groups, which was widely investigated (see~\cite{Co90, Co10} for a survey).
+Therefore, the question of which finite groups $G$ admit an unmixed Beauville structure was raised.
+This question is deeply related to the question of which finite groups are quotients of certain triangle groups, which was widely investigated (see~\cite{Co90, Co10} for a survey).
 Indeed, conditions~\textit{(i)} and~\textit{(ii)} of Definition~\ref{prop.beau} clearly imply that two certain triangle groups surject onto the finite group $G$.
 However, the question about Beauville structures is somewhat more delicate, due to condition~\textit{(iii)} of Definition~\ref{prop.beau}.

-The following Theorem regarding alternating groups, generalizing part (1) of Theorem~\ref{thm.beau.known}, was conjectured by Bauer, Catanese and Grunewald in \cite{BCG05,BCG06}, who were inspired by the proof of Everitt~\cite{Ev} to Higman's Conjecture that every hyperbolic triangle group surjects to all but finitely many alternating groups.
+In this paper we show that $\PSL(2,p^e)$, and some other families of finite simple groups of Lie type of low Lie rank admit a Beauville structure.
+Moreover for the alternating and symmetric groups we prove the stronger statement that almost all of these groups admit a Beauville structure with fixed type.
+For a detailed account of which other finite groups admit an unmixed Beauville structure we refer to the introduction of \cite{G}.